 When Jobs asked why he didn’t simulate it on a computer, Berg’s eyes reportedly “lit up.”
 (That’s the way Jobs recalled it, at least.)
 Jobs suddenly had a new idea to think about.

 The result, a few months later, would be the formation of NeXT.
-The new computer company initially planned to build educational machines, although the remit later expanded.
-NeXT started the next phase of Jobs’ career, and eventually paved the way for his triumphant return to Apple.
+The new computer company initially planned to build educational machines, although its remit later expanded.
+NeXT started the next phase of Jobs’ career, and eventually paved the way for his triumphant return to Apple in 1997.